Hanford MacNider: Death

 On 18 February 1968, while on vacation in Sarasota, Florida, he died at a hospital of pulmonary edema.
 It has been said that he was interred in Mason City's Elmwood Saint Joseph Cemetery; the cemetery office has no record of his burial, and it is believed that he was cremated and his ashes scattered in an unknown location.

-Legacy

-Today MacNider is considered one of Iowa's greatest war heroes, the 158th RCT (Infantry) wartime leader, and an effective politician during the inter-war years.
-He is one of a very few individuals to be awarded three Distinguished Service Crosses.

 Military awards

 Hanford MacNider received during his military career many decorations and awards for heroism and distinguished service.
 Here are official citations of the most important military decorations:

 First Distinguished Service Cross citation

 The official U.S. Army citation for his first Distinguished Service Cross reads: